top of page

 Arundel

 We randomly picked this town to be our last stop before going down to the coast.
-We are glad we did, our night at the Norfolk Arms hotel was by far the best.
+We are glad we did, our night at the Norfolk Arms Hotel was by far the best.
 It was very affordable but the interior in both rooms and common areas is beautiful.
 Upon check-in, we decided to add the breakfast and are so glad we did - it was not buffet-style but British breakfast à la carte and so delicious!

 Eastbourne